Sumitchongder/FRT_Final_Project/README.md

 Note: Used Lorem Ipsum content for sample website.

-Layouts
+Layouts:
  This is a single page website and it has pretty responsive and animated layout for user to catch attention.
 Has a logo and name of the Educational blog on the top-left of layout.
 Has different features visible on the navigation bar of the layout.
 It contains Some highlights of the blog.